"Lupus is super tricky to diagnose because it has symptoms closely associated with a number of other conditions."

 - Researchers believe that consuming omega-3 fatty acid foods and vitamin D together further lowers the risk of experiencing symptoms related to lupus as well as other dangerous and harmful autoimmune disorders.
-Remember to take your Smarter Vitamin D3 that contains the K2 and the 5,000 IUs of D3 that you need.
+Remember to take Smarter Vitamin D3, which contains both vitamin K2 and the 5,000 IUs of D3 that you need.
 It’s a fabulous supplement that you should take every day.

 - Also take curcumin which is the active healing company found in the turmeric root and it’s one of the most powerful ingredients to help support normal inflammation responses.
 Several studies show that turmeric and curcumin help to reduce joint aches and swelling, and modify immune system responses, all of which will help reduce lupus flare ups.
-Smarter Curcumin is the most active form of curcumin, 250 times more potent than regular curcumin, and the formula includes black seed oil plus AstraGin, a patented herbal complex that’s clinically shown to boost absorption of curcumin by 92%, plus ginger extract, a traditional bio enhancer that works in synergy with the curcumin to enhance its effects.
-Thousands of studies show that turmeric and curcumin have significant benefits for joint health, heart health, brain health, digestive health, immune health, aging health, and more.
+Smarter Curcumin is the most active form of curcumin, 250 times more potent than standard curcumin, and the formula includes black seed oil plus AstraGin, a patented herbal complex that’s clinically shown to boost absorption of curcumin by 92%, plus ginger extract, a traditional bio enhancer that works in synergy with the curcumin to enhance its effects.
+Thousands of studies show that turmeric and curcumin have significant benefits for joint health, heart health, brain health, digestive health, immune health, and more.